 Figure 3.1 Change in daily feed intake of a pig in reponse to receiving a diet contaminated with deoxynivalenol (DON) in two periods.
 Black lines = response mechanisms.
 Values smaller than 0 indicate the effect of resistance mechanisms and values greater than 0 indicate the effect of resilience mechanisms.
 The top panel illustrates the response mechanisms where the reduction in feed intake during the perturbation (k1) is counteracted for by a resilience mechanism (k2, the proportional change in daily feed intake relative to the ratio between the actual cumulative feed intake and the target cumulative feed intake), which results in an attempt for compensatory feed intake (k4).
-The bottom panel illustrates the actual change in daily feed intake (k4).
-The bottom panel illustrates the actual change in daily feed intake so the difference between k1 and k4.
+The bottom panel illustrates the actual change in daily feed intake.
+The k3 corresponds to the difference between k1 and k4.
 During the second perturbation, the actual feed intake is the result of the constant resistance and resilience mechanisms of the second perturbation and the declining resilience mechanism of the first perturbation.